madhurchaudharybca2024-design/madhurchaudharybca2024-design/README.md

 # 🤖 Hello, I'm Madhur Chaudhary! [![Profile Views](https://komarev.com/ghpvc/?username=madhurchaudharybca2024-design&style=flat-square)](https://github.com/madhurchaudharybca2024-design)

 Welcome to my GitHub!
-I'm an **AI Engineer** with a love for Python and a mission to build intelligent solutions that make a difference.
+I'm an **AI Engineer** Aspiring Student with a love for Python and a mission to build intelligent solutions that make a difference.

 ---